Cloud Provisioning

 test: Example test

-There's also a useful shortcut that allows to specify all parameters at once by using a link to existing BlazeMeter test:
+There's also a useful shortcut that allows to specify all parameters at once by using a link to an existing BlazeMeter test:

 execution: